microsoft/LightGBM/R-package/README.md

 This will create a file `lightgbm_${VERSION}.tar.gz`, where `VERSION` is the version of `LightGBM`.

 Alternatively, GitHub Actions can generate this file for you.
-On a pull request, go to the "Files changed" tab and create a comment with this phrase:
+On a pull request, create a comment with this phrase:

-> /gha build r-artifacts
+> /gha run build-r-artifacts

 Go to https://github.com/microsoft/LightGBM/actions, and find the most recent run of the "R artifact builds" workflow.
 If it ran successfully, you'll find a download link for the package (in `.zip` format) in that run's "Artifacts" section.